 There are many options to consider here of course.
 However, the important thing is not to look

 at your life insurance or annuity in a tunnel.
-A comprehensive analysis of your insurance products is required and then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
-It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).
+A comprehensive analysis of your insurance products is required.
+Only then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
+It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges.
+Mistakes that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).

 Don’t Know What to Do or Have the First Clue About Annuities?